 Marakele National Park is situated along the Waterberg massif in the northeast corner of South Africa.
 This is one of the most scenically beautiful wildlife areas in the country.
-The highlight is Marataba, a private wildlife reserve with nearly 57,000 acres of exclusive land and just 15 suites.
+The highlight is Marataba, a private wildlife reserve with nearly 57,000 acres of exclusive land and just a few intimate camps.
 Rhino, lion, leopard, spotted hyena, elephant, giraffe, zebra, kudu, and 800 breeding pairs of Cape vulture inhabit this stunning area.
 It's the epitome of beauty and wildlife in one exclusive space.

 The Safari Experience

 We focus on Marataba Private Reserve within the Marakele National Park.
 The malaria-free reserve covers almost 57,000 acres of plains that abut the Waterberg Mountains with a combination of arid plains crawling with antelopes, and marshes that draw waterbuck and elephant to drink.
 This very exclusive private reserve allows you to experience wildlife up close, as you can do off-road driving, with guides skilled at avoiding sensitive plant life, as well as tracking animals by foot into the slopes of the massif.
 Both early dawn and late afternoon and evening wildlife drives reveal a variety of animals, often more active in the early and late hours of the day when temperatures are at their coolest.
 The mountain range provides a sense of direction as you traverse the rugged landscape, rarely to never seeing another vehicle.
 A water safari by pontoon boat just before sunset, accompanied by cocktails or soft drinks and canapés, sometimes reveals elephant snorkeling in the deep waters, and birds are always abundant.